szermatt/visual-replace/README.md

 * "M-% c" toggle case-fold
 * "M-% s" toggle lax whitespace

-If you started `visual-replace` with another keybinding, replace M-X with that keybinding.
+If you started `visual-replace` with another keybinding, replace M-% with that keybinding.
 Modify `visual-replace-mode-map` and `visual-replace-secondary-mode-map` to customize the keybindings.

 `visual-replace-from-isearch` switches from an active isearch session to `visual-replace`.